 Address: No. 1727, Section 4, Taiwan Boulevard, Xitun District, Taichung City, Taiwan 407

 6. Taipei County Government Hall

 Although the Taipei County Government Hall serves mostly as an administrative base for the county government, it has a variety of other attractions worth exploring.
 For instance, there is a multipurpose auditorium, public art exhibition, and an observatory deck on the 32nd floor that boasts unobstructed views of the city.
-The restaurant on the 33rd floor also has an excellent lookout deck, where you can enjoy even greater views than the 32nd floor, as well as a delicious meal.
+The restaurant on the 33rd floor also has an excellent lookout deck, where you can enjoy even greater views than the 32nd floor, as well as delicious Taiwanese dishes.

 Parents of children with special needs can also bring them to the Children Are Us Bakery in the Taipei County Government Hall.
 Here, they will receive the care they need, as well as interact with other kids with special needs.

 Address: No. 161, Section 1, Zhongshan Road, Banqiao District, New Taipei City, Taiwan 220

 Opening hours: Mon - Fri: 8am – 12pm & 1:30pm – 6pm (closed on Sat & Sun)

 China Steel Corporation (CSC) is one of the leading manufacturers of a wide range of domestic products, such as plates, electro-galvanized coils, bars, and wire rods, among others.
 If you are interested in buying or learning about the production process of these products, come and pay a visit.
 Here you will find some exhibits, catalogs, and comprehensive brochures detailing their products.